 Unlike pancakes as Americans think of them, these big-as-your-plate pancakes are both sweet and savory – and serve as lunch and dinner, not breakfast.
 As odd as it was to order a single pancake topped with ham, cheese, tomato and fried onion for lunch, it surely satisfied.

-#4 Nearby Villages
+#4 Visit Other Nearby Towns

 Beek-Ubbergen is considered a small village, but the outlying villages are even smaller – and perhaps even more charming.
 Either a walk, bike or bus ride away, these villages near Beek-Ubbergen are perfectly quaint!

 Paths lead from the Wylerbergmeer Lake north of the village along the river and into farm land.
 Scattered even further north are other villages, including Netherland’s smallest hamlet, Persingen, with only 89 residents.
 The entire area is connected with narrow one-lane roads that are biked more than driven.